Siwaphiwe220030898/E-Portfolio/README.md

 My goal was to learn how to answer common interview questions confidently using the STAR method.

 **Action:**
 I prepared responses for behavioural questions, practiced speaking in front of a mirror, and recorded myself to evaluate my delivery.
-I also sought feedback from my lecturer and classmates.
+I also sought feedback classmates.

 **Result:**
 I gained confidence in articulating my experiences and strengths.
 I can now respond professionally, using real-life examples to demonstrate my skills.